 Sunday, 21 December 2025

-Strep throat (right) often presents with white patches, unlike a viral sore throat (left).
+Strep throat (right) often presents with distinctive white patches, unlike a typical viral sore throat (left).

 What is a Sore Throat?

-A sore throat (Pharyngitis) is pain, scratchiness, or irritation of the throat that often worsens when you swallow.
+A sore throat (clinically known as Pharyngitis) is pain, scratchiness, or irritation of the throat that often worsens significantly when you swallow.

-Key Insight: Most sore throats are caused by **viruses** (like the cold or flu) and heal on their own.
-However, **Strep Throat** is bacterial and requires antibiotics to prevent serious complications.
+Key Insight: Over 90% of all sore throats are caused by **viruses** (like the common cold or flu) and will heal completely on their own.
+However, **Strep Throat** is a bacterial infection that requires prescription antibiotics to prevent serious, long-term complications.

 Symptoms: Viral vs. Bacterial

-Knowing the difference can help you decide if you need a doctor.
+Knowing the subtle clinical differences can help you decide if you need to schedule a doctor's appointment or simply rest at home.

 1. Viral Infection (Cold/Flu)